From Ohio, God brought me out of my old life (a wilderness without Jesus) and round about my transient life He brought me to Bible college.

 The Question Asked

 The meal finished that Sunday afternoon at Grammy's house, all re-gather in the living room near Grammy's wingback chair.
 Timothy and Jessi position themselves on the ottoman, their favorite spot when together in Grammy's house.
 That "favorite dessert," as Jessi had mentioned, is served.
-While munching down on that ice cream and pecan pie, Timothy then asked Pastor Jacobs his question he had asked Grammy the other day, "Is there really a Christmas?"
+While munching down on that ice cream and pecan pie, Timothy then asked Pastor Jacobs his question, he had said to Grammy the other day, "Is there a Christmas?"

 Jessi fixed her gaze on her friend and listened as Timothy shares with the pastor what he was learning in school, or not learning, about Christmas.